stephomi/nomadsculpt.com/manual/docs/postprocess.md

 |![](./images/vignette-off.jpg)  |![](./images/vignette-on.jpg) |

 ## Grain
-Add a grain effect, it will help reduce the artificial look of the image.
+Add a grain effect, it can help make the image a bit less artificial.

 | Grain off                  | Grain on   |
 | :---:                      |:---:                    |